 Grab your takeout and head to the Santa Cruz Harbor, which is part of the Monterey Bay National Marine Sanctuary.
 The harbor is a perfect spot for picnicking, with many benches and tables to choose from.
 As you enjoy your food, you can watch the boats, gaze at the water (always relaxing), admire sea birds, and even see an occasional sea lion depending on the season.
 The main entrance to the harbor is off Fifth Ave. but another equally interesting harbor spot is by Walton Lighthouse on the other side (by East Cliff / Seabright Beach).

-International Lunch with Ocean Views
+Classic California with Ocean Views

 Pick up the to-go food and head down the road to picturesque West Cliff Drive for a picnic.
 There are many points to choose from; a few highlights are Lighthouse Field State Beach, the grass field near popular surf spot, Steamer Lane, or several benches along West Cliff’s bicycling and walking path which extends for three miles.